javierandresgp/subject-python/0x00/README.md

   - Extra
     - Arrays

+* Methods
+  - String
+  - List
+  - Tuple
+  - Dictionary
+  - Set

+* Functions
+  - Parameters/arguments
+  - Return
+    - Reference
+    - Value
+  - Scope

-* Control flows
+* Control flow
   - if
   - if ... else
   - if ... elif ... else

 * Loops
   - while
   - for in
   - break

-* Functions
-  - Parameters/arguments

-* Return
-  - Reference
-  - Value

-* Methods
-  - String
-  - List

 * Import moduls
   -  Import function(s) of the a module